Michale Graves: Political views

-He became a contributor to the Conservative Punk website in the early 2000s.
+Graves became a contributor to the Conservative Punk website in the early 2000s.
 In 2004, he was interviewed on his conservative positions on a piece for The Daily Show with Jon Stewart.
 He identified as a libertarian in 2013.
 In 2020, Graves endorsed the Proud Boys in an Instagram post.
 The post was later deleted.

 In 2021, Graves posted on his website a page titled "See You In Washington DC on January 5th and 6th" and an image of a poster advertising "InfoWars Alex Jones Rally to Save America" (Jan.
 5), with the statement "I will be in Washington DC on January 5th and 6th taking part in several different missions alongside hundreds of thousands of fellow American patriots rally in the capital."
 Similar poster art was posted on his Instagram page, including one apparently by "Latinos for Trump" with a photo of Graves and the words "FREEDOM RALLY SPECIAL APPEARANCE" with the date January 6.
 In mid-December 2020, Graves posted on his Parler account "Seems like the choice is war" - no context was given.
 On January 5, 2021, he posted "The next two days changes everything.
 We are ready.
 We are awake.
 We are fuckin' pissed!"
 On January 6, he posted a picture apparently of members of Congress lying on the floor between rows of seats, apparently taken that day, along with these words: "When the people fear the government, there is tyranny...
 When the government fears the people...
 There is liberty."
 He later posted "R. I. P. America 1776-2021."

-Graves was scheduled to play a private show for the Proud Boys in Washington DC on the afternoon of January 6, 2021.
-In March, he was listed as a possible witness for the defense by lawyers representing Ethan "Rufio" Nordean who was charged with conspiracy in connection with the 2021 United States Capitol attack.
-Reuters confirmed Graves to be a member of the Proud Boys after their interview with him.
+Graves reportedly agreed to play a private show for the Proud Boys in Washington, D.C., on the afternoon of January 6, 2021, but failed to appear for the show.
+In March, he was listed as a possible witness for the defense by lawyers representing Ethan "Rufio" Nordean who was charged with conspiracy in connection with the January 6 United States Capitol attack.

+In February 2025, an upcoming Graves' show in Pittsburgh was cancelled by the venue after an online backlash made the venue aware that he was an "open member of the Proud Boys."
+Graves attempted to move the show but two more venues cancelled for the same reason.
+Soon after, a show in Colorado Springs was cancelled, an offer to headline a Halloween festival in Las Vegas was rescinded and a show in Mansfield, Texas was cancelled.